thecodexhub/flutterbase/README.md

 ## FlutterBase_UI

 This branch contains the UI part of our Flutter FIrebase authentication application.
-And this UI is configured with [Firebase](https://console.firebase.google.com/).
+And this UI will be configured with [Firebase](https://console.firebase.google.com/) and used for the entire project.

 ## Preview